muratk3n/thirdwave/en/tweets/2019/week19.md

+# Week 19

 His opening move was not bad; Choosing Charlotesville, race issues, he made a play for Obama fans among Dems (they say "the base" still likes Bam), at the same time positioned himself as the most un-Trump bcz those events were seen as vile

 "Biden is a strong candidate - Tracey"